ttanner44/WeatherDashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+Homework assignment # 06 Server-Side APIs: Weather Dashboard

 I utilized Third-party APIs to access data and functionality of third party APIs by making requests with specific parameters to a URL.
 The application is is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.